Zamolodchikov Tetrahedral Equation and Higher Hamiltonians of 2d Quantum Integrable Systems

-\begin{flushright} ITEP-TH-10/15 \end{flushright} ~\\ { \bf Zamolodchikov tetrahedral equation } 1mm ~\\ { \bf and higher Hamiltonians} 1mm ~\\ { \bf of 2d quantum integrable systems} 5mm ~\\ { D.V.
-Talalaev\footnote{dtalalaev@yandex.ru, Geometry and Topology Dep.
-Faculty of Mechanics and Mathematics, Moscow State University, 119991 Moscow RUSSIA, Tel / Fax: (+7 495) 939 3798 } (MSU, ITEP)} 5mm ~\\ {\bf Abstract.} The main aim of this work is to develop a method of constructing higher Hamiltonians of quantum integrable systems associated with the solution of the Zamolodchikov tetrahedral equation.
-As opposed to the series of papers \cite{BS} the approach presented here is effective for generic solutions of the tetrahedral equation without spectral parameter.
-In a sense, this result is a two-dimensional generalization of the method of \cite{Maillet}.
-The work is a part of the project relating the tetrahedral equation with the quasi-invariants of 2-knots.
+\Abstract{The main aim of this work is to develop a method of constructing higher Hamiltonians of quantum integrable systems associated with the solution of the Zamolodchikov tetrahedral equation.
+As opposed to the result of V.V.~Bazhanov and S.M.~Sergeev the approach presented here is ef\/fective for generic solutions of the tetrahedral equation without spectral parameter.
+In a sense, this result is a~two-dimensional generalization of the method by J.-M.~Maillet.
+The work is a~part of the project relating the tetrahedral equation with the quasi-invariants of 2-knots.}